Support for people with Dementia

 Young Onset Dementia is a charity providing information and advice for those who have been diagnosed with dementia while still working age.

-Derby Young Dementia Group meet on the first Saturday of every month from 10am to noon.
+Derby Young Dementia Group meets on the first Saturday of every month from 10am to noon.
 Contact them through Making Space.
-Phone: 01332 497640 or email: email@example.com
+Phone: 01332 497640 or email: firstname.lastname@example.org

 If you start thinking you need extra help, more than your carer or family can provide, you can contact the Council for an assessment.
 Find out more about assessments on our page.